Yusuf Pathan: Career

 On 7 December 2010, Pathan's power hitting sealed a memorable 5-wicket win for India.
 Pathan clobbered the New Zealand attack with his aggressive innings, smashing an unbeaten 123 from 96 balls and shared an unbroken 133-run partnership with Saurabh Tiwary to guide India to a huge target of 316 with seven balls to spare and give the hosts a 4–0 lead in the series.
 He was named man of the match for this effort.
 The all-rounder clubbed seven fours and seven sixes on the way to his maiden one-day century to help the hosts overhaul New Zealand's challenging 315–7 with seven balls to spare at the M. Chinnaswamy Stadium in Bangalore.

 At the awards distribution ceremony he stated that "this knock will boost my career".
 Indian captain Gautam Gambhir said "I have always said Pathan can finish games on his own, and that's what he did today, I had never seen something like this before.
 But I knew till the time Pathan was there, we would win the game."

 New Zealand skipper Daniel Vettori said "It was a great game of cricket, we were in the game, but Pathan was pretty amazing and took the game away from us."

 In the MTN ODI series against South Africa, before the 2011 World Cup, he gave a stand-out performance in a match in Pretoria where he scored a brilliant 105 in 70 deliveries (comprising 8 fours and 8 sixes).
 Even though India lost the match, his performance was complimented heavily.
 During this knock, he reached his century off 68 balls which is the sixth-fastest by an Indian and the second-fastest by an Indian outside the subcontinent.
 Thanks to his stream of good performances, he made it to the Indian team for 2011 World Cup, and also scored 100 for just 37 balls vs Mumbai Indians in IPL 2010.

-Though Yusuf did not have a great World Cup, he ended up having the winner's medal and the honor of holding the World Cup aloft.
+Though Yusuf did not have a great World Cup, he ended up having the winner's medal and the honour of holding the World Cup aloft.

 He was named in the Indian team for 2012 Asia Cup to be held in Bangladesh.

 He featured in the triangular series in Nairobi-Kenya and played for Baroda's team against Gujarat and Kenya international.

 On 27 October 2017, Pathan was charged with an anti-doping violation, having had Terbutaline detected in his urine sample following a domestic T20 match earlier in the year.
 On 9 January 2018, Pathan received a 5-month suspension, backdated to 15 August 2017, leaving only 5 days remaining on his suspension following its official handing down.